Aif4thah/CShidori/README.md

 ### SOAP & XSD

-Removed since you can perform it with Visual studio:
+Removed since you can perform it with Visual Studio:
 - Merge XSD in WSDL
 - Right click on the project and select "Add Service Reference" -> "WCF" -> "enter localPath"